 In cooperation with the Leibniz Computing Centre of the Bavarian Academy of Sciences (LRZ), the corpus of baroque ceiling paintings in Germany is testing Mozilla Hubs for the virtual visit of our 3D reconstruction of the Bamberg Kaisersaal.

-First virtual selfie by Prof. Dr. Ute Verstegen (FAU Erlangen) and Dr. Georg Hohmann (Deutsches Museum) in the 3D reconstruction of the Bamberg Kaisersaal in Mozilla Hubs.
+First Selfie by Prof. Dr. Ute Verstegen (FAU Erlangen) and Dr. Georg Hohmann (Deutsches Museum) in the 3D reconstruction of the Bamberg Kaisersaal in Mozilla Hubs.

 Deckenmalerei um 1700 in Europa - Höfe und Residenzen